marselaminov/get_next_line/README.md

+# GNL

-The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.
+The goal of this project was to create a function that returns a line ending with a newline, read from a file descriptor.